-The formation of Fe-oxide flocs in the surface water contributes to the suspended sediment concentration of this surface water.
+The formation of Fe-oxide flocs in the surface water will contribute to the suspended sediment concentration of this surface water.
 The origin of suspended sediments and particulate-bound P in agricultural catchments is widely studied (Ballantine et al., 2008; Walling et al., 2008).
 Traditionally, two source types of suspended sediment are being distinguished: surface erosion and resuspension of streambed sediment.
 Rainstorm events and high discharge peaks are commonly considered as the trigger for mobilization of these source materials (Horowitz, 2008).
 Little attention has been paid to the formation of authigenic sediment in the surface water systems formed by exfiltration and oxygenation of anaerobic groundwater.
-However, we argue that it may to the total suspended sediment flux between 31 and 75 % for a catchment in Belgium.
+However, we argue that it may be an important suspended sediment source in areas draining anaerobic groundwater.
+The only studies, known to us, on authigenic sediments in freshwater systems formed by oxidation of iron-rich groundwater are from Baken et al. (2013) and Vanlierde et al. (2007).
+They reported an average annual authigenic mineral contribution to the total suspended sediment flux between 31 and 75 % for a catchment in Belgium.
 Based on the Hupsel field experiment data, we argue that the formation of authigenic suspended sediments in the surface water domain predominantly occurs in winter time and that this attributes to an increase in the turbidity of surface water combined with a change in colour of the surface water compared to the summer situation.